Jason Stephens | April 16, 2020 | Car Accidents

 Car Accident Investigations to Determine Fault

 It can be difficult to determine the cause of some car accidents.
-An attorney may need to conduct a thorough investigation to determine fault.
+A Fort Worth car accident attorney, like Jason Stephens, may need to conduct a thorough investigation to determine fault.

 Steps that the attorney may take to investigate a car crash include, but are not limited to: